 After all the disciples had witnessed that day, I wonder if they were even surprised that they "immediately" reached their destination.

-Jesus, walking on water and multiplying food, proclaimed that He is truly the "Supreme Authority" of all the universe.
+Jesus, walking on water and multiplying food, proclaimed that He is surely the "Supreme Authority" of all the universe.

 His Disciples didn't know what to expect next.
 Abandoning their earthly pursuits; they followed wherever He led and experienced one miracle after another.

 What an exciting life!
 Do you think that's the way He intended for us to live?
-I think so.
+I believe it is.

 Something to remember: The same "John" writing this Gospel was in that boat, and this is his eyewitness report. (testimony)